Costruvo/qu3e-js/README.md

 # Release Notes

-This port needs a little fine-tuning, mainly at different object scales (see below).<br>
 ![hippo](https://raw.githubusercontent.com/Costruvo/qu3e-js/refs/heads/main/bandicam%202026-03-26%2014-18-35-016.gif)

-Every 9 out of 10 times they collide and generate the correct impulses, but sometimes the impulse is a little extreme.<br>
-It rarely misses a collision, but it usually corrects itself.
-Help is appreciated + I'll continue updating this over time<br>
+As seen in this demo, it very seldom misses a collision, but it usually corrects itself.
+I'll continue improving over time<br>

-All credits go to Randy Gaul
+All credits to Randy Gaul